 We have built a sustainable company founded on ethically produced products that increasingly resonate with consumers.
 Our trusted brand and Conscious Capitalism-focused business model have resulted in significant growth.
-We have increased net revenue from \$1.9 million in fiscal 2010 to \$106.7 million in fiscal 2018, which represents a 66% compounded annual growth rate, or CAGR.
-From fiscal 2017 to fiscal 2018, we grew net revenue by 44% and the number of stores carrying our products increased by 11%.
+We have increased net revenue from \$1.9 million in fiscal 2010 to \$140.7 million in fiscal 2019, which represents a 61% compounded annual growth rate, or CAGR.
+From fiscal 2017 to fiscal 2019, we grew net revenue by 90% and the number of stores carrying our products increased by 50%.
 Going forward, we expect the consumer movement away from factory farming practices will continue to fuel demand for ethically produced food.
 According to a 2018 survey of nearly 30,000 international consumers, 62% want brands to have ethical values and demonstrate authenticity in all parts of their business.
 We believe these demands extend to the food industry and that consumers are recognizing the benefits of pasture-raised egg and dairy products.
 Management is committed to ensuring our values remain aligned with those of our consumers while delivering stockholder value.

 Evidence of our historical success in continuing to scale our business is shown in the graphics below.
-All dates refer to the year ended December 31, except for 2018, which refers to the fiscal year ended December 30.
+All dates refer to the year ended December 31, except for 2018 and 2019, which refer to the fiscal year ended December 30 and December 29, respectively.